 “It’s a fun way to mix high and low styles with diamonds”Cristina Ehrlich

 Designer Michelle Fantaci also uses enamel to make diamonds pop.
-Her new enamel hearts in royal blue and robin’s egg blue are wrapped in diamond cages.
+Her new enamel heart necklaces in royal blue and robin’s egg blue are wrapped in diamond cages.
 “The color gives the jewelry energy,” she says.

 Diamonds in vivid colored settings appeal to a range of women, from the younger set to more sophisticated tastes, because they can easily be mixed with any other jewels.
-“It’s a fun way to mix high and low styles with diamonds,” explains Cristina Ehrlich, the influential celebrity stylist who advises women to mix the colorful pieces with their classic jewels.
+“It’s a fun way to mix high and low styles with diamonds,” explains Cristina Ehrlich, the influential celebrity stylist who advises women to mix their classic jewels with pieces of colorful jewelry.
 “Pairing enamel with diamonds is a fresh and flirty way to bring a contemporary spirit to your jewelry wardrobe.”

 Melissa Kaye agrees that the way you style bright and neon-colored jewels is what makes a statement—subtle or bold.
 “I think neon is oddly neutral,” she says.
 “I like to mix more playful enamel pieces with serious jewelry because it makes an impact.”

-These vibrant jewelry designs are a win-win holiday gift: Precious diamonds paired with vibrant colors deliver a dose of sparkling joy that will last all year long!
+These vibrant jewelry designs are a win-win holiday or year round gift: Precious diamonds paired with vibrant colors deliver a dose of sparkling joy that will last all year long!